Insight-Agbetsiafa/Simulator-Insight/README.md

 # Simulator-Insight
-An RFI simulator to help teach interferometry and machine learning.
+An RFI simulation pipeline to help teach interferometry and machine learning.

 Two different python files are used:
 1. Simulator.py - Consists of the class of the individual python files;